kesondrakey/kesondrakey.github.io/fluxtower1.md

     .grid-item {
       position: relative;
       overflow: hidden;
-      height: 200px; /* Adjust the height to make it square */
+      height: 0; /* Set the height to 0 to create a square shape */
+      padding-bottom: 100%; /* Set the padding-bottom to create a square shape */
       border-radius: 0; /* Make the buttons square-shaped */
     }